Molecular gastronomy adds flair to your food at home using modern molecular cooking techniques. It turns traditional cooking on its head.

-- Scoop the cabbage into a jar.
-Be sure to pack it in hard.
+- Scoop the cabbage into a jar and pack it in hard.
 Place the jar in a cool spot for 3 days then open it to allow all the gas to escape.

-- Place in the refrigerator with the lid on for 2-7 days before eating.
-The longer you can wait, the more time you’ll give the kimchi to develop its flavor.
+- Place jar in the refrigerator with the lid on for 2-7 days before eating.
+Leaving longer will allow more flavor to develop.

-You can keep your kimchi in the fridge for 4 weeks.
+You can store kimchi in the fridge for 4 weeks.

 Difficulty factor: Easy

 Dehydration is another cooking technique that has been around since the beginning of time.
-We’ve all seen dried fruits in the supermarket.
 Modern cooking is using this method to add new texture and flavor to traditional meals.

-- Dried foam: Take a liquid such as juice, combine it with xanthan gum and methyl cellulose then dehydrate until a foam that is crispy in texture results.
+Dried foam: Take a liquid such as juice and combine it with xanthan gum and methylcellulose.
+Dehydrate the mixture until it turns into a crispy foam.

-- Croquanter technique: Created by Chef Ferran Adria, this method dehydrates fruit, veggies or yogurt at low temperatures for long periods of time to create crispy elements that retain their flavor.
+Croquanter technique: Created by Chef Ferran Adria, this method dehydrates fruit, veggies, or yogurt at low temperatures for long periods to create crispy elements that retain their flavor.
 They are often created as geometric shapes for extra visual appeal.

 How to make raspberry crisps